-Somewhere along the way we picked up a gecko, probably during the summer at Red Frog.
-He is very shy so we don't see him often, but we do find his droppings.
-That is the one downside of geckos on-board.
-The other morning we found he had helped himself to our tomatoes we had left out.
+Somewhere along the way, we picked up a gecko, probably during the summer at Red Frog.
+He is very shy, so we don't see him often, but we do find his droppings.
+That is the one downside of geckos on board.
+The other morning, we found he had helped himself to our tomatoes that we had left out.

-A part on our watermaker failed and it cannot be repaired until I can get a replacement.
-We now are collecting rain water to meet all of our water needs.
-So far there has been plenty of rain, so we are doing well in that regard.
+A part of our watermaker failed, and it cannot be repaired until I can get a replacement.
+We are now collecting rainwater to meet all of our water needs.
+So far, there has been plenty of rain, so we are doing well in that regard.

 Posted from Coco Bandero Cays